Adobe Creative Jam 2021 had challenged all professionals to design an inclusive

 all of which can lead to emotional distress, thus increasing women's risk for poor mental

-So I decided to narrow down the scope by concentrating on the BIPOC community, particularly
+health.
+So I decided to narrow down the scope by concentrating on the BIPOC community,

-BIPOC WOMEAN ARE AT INCREASED RISK FOR MENTAL HEALTH PROBLEMS
+BIPOC WOMEN ARE AT INCREASED RISK FOR MENTAL HEALTH PROBLEMS

 Since the space is already saturated I wanted to leverage what works and identify gaps that I

-incorporate in my design.
-I studied 3 apps namely Headspace, Calm and Savello and I realized
+could incorporate in my design.
+I studied 3 apps namely Headspace, Calm and Savello and I

 THE COMPETITION HAD NO PERSONALIZATION ASPECT